genosynth/blogReact/README.md

 7. After the server is running we can now run the client part of the website.

-<sup>NOTE - This part is only done in development stage as we are using a server for both the client side and the backend side of the application, so we will need to run the below commands in the client folder<sup>
+<sup>NOTE - This part is only done in development stage as we are using a server for both the client side and the backend side of the application, so we will need to run the below commands in the client folder.<sup>

 ```
 npm start